CarbonLDP/carbonldp-js-sdk/doc/README.md

 delete( documentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response.Class>
 ```

-Delete the resource in the CarbonLDP server referred by the URI provided.
+Delete the resource from the CarbonLDP server referred by the URI provided.

 *Parameters*

-- documentURI: The resource to delete from the server.
+- documentURI: The resource to delete from the CarbonLDP server.
 - requestOptions

 ##### executeRawASKQuery